Sephardic Museum (Toledo): History of the Jewish people

 The first room shows the history, geography and culture of the Jewish people in the Middle East, where according to the biblical writings the traditions that endured in their daily life originated.
-Archaeological objects dated between the 2000 B.C. and the 1st century A.C. are shown as well as a variety of cultural objects related to what it is and what it means to be Jewish, their beliefs and customs.
-It highlights a Torah (sacred book of the Judaism, formed by the Pentateuch) and other liturgical objects.
+Archaeological objects dated between the 2000 B.C. and the 1st century A.C. are shown, as well as a variety of cultural objects related to Jewish life, what this is and what it means, as well as the beliefs and customs of the Jews.
+This collection highlights a Torah (sacred book of the Judaism, the compilation of the first five books of the Hebrew Bible, the Pentateuch) and other liturgical objects.

 The Jews in the Iberian peninsula

-Main testimonies of the material culture throughout the Jewish presence in Spain are exposed: from his arrival in the Iberian Peninsula, their life in Roman and Visigothic times, their development in the Al-Andalus as well as in the Christian kingdoms during the 13th and 15th centuries, the converts, the Inquisition and the expulsion in 1492.
+The following elements of the Jewish presence in Spain are described: their arrival in the Iberian Peninsula, their life in Roman and Visigoth times, their development in the Al-Andalus as well as in the Christian kingdoms during the 13th and 15th centuries, the conversions, the Inquisition and the expulsion in 1492.

-In the north courtyard, as a necropolis, some of the sepulchral tombstones of Jewish characters from different parts of Spain are exposed.
+In the north courtyard, is a necropolis, where some of the sepulchral tombstones of Jewish characters from different parts of Spain are displayed.
 In the courtyard the archaeological remains of some possible public baths of the old Jewish quarter of Toledo and the ground of the old Torah ark (main wall) of the synagogue are conserved.

 The Sephardim and their way of life

 The toponym Sepharad appears in the Bible in verse 20 of the book of Obadiah; since the Middle Ages the word Sepharad has been used in the Hebrew language to designate Spain or the Iberian Peninsula in general and, later, in academia and other languages of culture, to Jewish Spain in particular.
 The use by extension of the adjective Sephardic is also relatively frequent to designate the Jew of the medieval Sepharad, according to the meaning of the word Sephardic in the Hebrew language.

-This section is shown in the women's gallery, a special room for the liturgical follow-up by the female genie that attended the synagogue.
-As in other cultures, Judaism does not allow women to follow the liturgy from the prayer room.
-In this space, which preserves part of its original plasterwork decoration, there are showcases related to the daily life of the Sephardim: their birth, education, main festivals, death, etc.
+This section is shown in the women's gallery, a special room, where the women who attended the synagogue could follow the liturgy.
+As in other cultures, Judaism does not allow women to do this in the prayer room.
+In the women's gallery space, which preserves part of its original plasterwork decoration, there are showcases related to the daily life of the Sephardim, including their birth, education, main festivals and death.